MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-II-Federal-Railroad-Administration-Department-Transportation/part-260-Regulations-Governing-Loans-Loan-Guarantees-Under-Railroad-Rehabilitation-Improvement-Financing-Program/subpart-B-FRA-Policies-Procedures-Evaluating-Applications-Financial-Assistance/section-260.17.md

 (E) Operating efficiency.

-(ii) Financial risk, based on Applicant?s past and projected:
+(ii) Financial risk, based on Applicant's past and projected:

 (A) Profitability;